theAstralProgrammer0/ticquette/README.md

 # Ticquette NFT Project

+## Overview
+Ticquette is a decentralized application (dApp) that revolutionizes kiosk rental through blockchain technology and NFTs.
+The platform enables seamless rental of digital kiosks, vending machines, and interactive terminals using Non-Fungible Tokens as proof of ownership and access rights.
-A full-stack dApp for leasing NFTs, featuring a Hardhat smart contract and an Express.js backend API.
+This is the backend dApp for generating leasing NFTs, featuring a Hardhat smart contract and an Express.js backend API.

 ## 📁 Repository Structure

 ```
-ticquette-nft-project/
+ticquette/
 │
 ├── smart-contract/                 # Hardhat Smart Contract
 │   ├── contracts/                  # Solidity source files